-Look for opportunities to control both terrestrial and aquatic invasive alien species on your farm, and then determine the appropriate practices to achieve them.
+Look for opportunities to control both terrestrial and aquatic invasive and noxious species on your farm, and then determine the appropriate practices to achieve them.

-ASSESSMENT OF OPPORTUNITIES Does not apply.
-There are no invasive alien species on your farm.
-Achieved Some Opportunity Considerable Opportunity Notes There are few invasive alien species on your farm, and they are controlled with the objective of eradicating them.
-You can minimize the occurrence of invasive alien species on your farm, but eliminating them is a major challenge.
-You may be able to significantly reduce or eliminate invasive alien species on your farm.
+Assessment of Opportunities Does not apply.
+There are no invasive and noxious species on your farm.
+Achieved Some Opportunity Considerable Opportunity Notes There are few invasive and noxious species on your farm, and they are controlled with the objective of eradicating them.
+You can minimize the occurrence of invasive and noxious species on your farm, but eliminating them is a major challenge.
+You may be able to significantly reduce or eliminate invasive and noxious species on your farm.